DanielTheFletch/portfolio/README.md

-# Daniel Fletcher's Online Portfolio
+# Daniel Fletcher's Portfolio

-Welcome to the repository for [my online portfolio website](#), a static site hosted on GitHub Pages.
+Welcome to the repository for [my online portfolio](#), a static website hosted on GitHub Pages.
-Check out the website itself if you want to view my portfolio proper; check out the code here in this repository if you want to investigate the implementation details!
+Check out the website itself if you want to view my portfolio proper; check out the source code here in this repository if you want to investigate the implementation details!